 The Texas Tech University J.T. & Margaret Talkington College of Visual & Performing

-Arts in collaboration with the School of Art is accepting applications for two tenure-track
+Arts, in collaboration with the School of Art, is accepting applications for a tenure-track

 faculty position as Assistant Professor in Art History.
 Preferred qualifications include